Falls are not an inevitable part of growing older

 Keeping warm can keep you well.
 The temperature of your home can impact your mobility and how well your muscles function.

 We've produced a room thermometer card as part of our Spread the Warmth campaign to help you stay aware of the temperature in your home.
+Knowing the magic numbers that keep you warm, safe and well can help reduce muscle strain and injury.

 - 21°C/70°F is the ideal temperature for your living room.